fietec/strlib.h/README.md

 The library uses a `str` struct which contains the c-string and its length.
 Dynamic memory allocation is done via a custom `Allocator` function which is passed by the user.
 Therefore, custom memory management systems, such as arenas are supported.
-The use of dynamic allocation is documented by the presence of an `Allocator` in a function's structure.
+The use of dynamic allocation is documented by the presence of `StrAlloc` in a function's declaration.

 ## Features